PrideCraft/Public-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what you expected to happen.<br>
+(Replace this text)

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Username**
-Please include your Minecraft username, Discord username, Tag, and ID ([don't know how to get your id?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))
+Please include your Minecraft username, Discord username, Tag, and ID ([don't know how to get your id?](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-))<br>
+(Replace this text)